 080.80 AMENDMENT PROCEDURE.
 Amendments to the Department Manual shall be made by the issuance of Special Orders or Administrative Orders that list the affected Manual Sections.

 Commanding officers shall maintain a notebook binder containing all orders which amend the current Department Manual.

 082. MAINTAINING AND UPDATING FUNCTIONAL MANUALS.
 Within the Department, there are a number of functional manuals which establish a centralized reference document for various specialties.
-These functional manuals, such as the Timekeeping Manual, Detective Operations Manual, and Juvenile Manual, are maintained by the command having functional responsibility for the manual’s subject matter.
+These functional manuals, such as the Timekeeping Manual, Detective Operations Manual, and Manual of Juvenile Procedures, are maintained by the command having functional responsibility for the manual’s subject matter.